CyberFlameGO/svnpython/Doc/library/os.rst

    the renaming will be an atomic operation (this is a POSIX requirement).
 On Windows, if *dst* already exists, :exc:`OSError` will be raised even if it is a file; there may be no way to implement an atomic rename when *dst* names an existing file.
-Availability: Unix, Windows.
+Availability: Macintosh, Unix, Windows.

 .. function:: renames(old, new)